UMAP Terminologies and Acronyms

 23. UMAP Summer Program

 It started in 2016 as “UMAP Discovery Camp 2016 (UDC2016)” hosted by the Commission on Higher Education of the Philippines in partnership with De La Salle University, Lyceum of the Philippines University-Bantagas and Ateneo de Manila University.
+The purpose of the UDC2016 was to learn about Asian arts, culture, and cuisine, and discuss about environment and climate change.

 Eligibility to apply for this program is generally limited to Pledged Universities/Institutions; however, the National Secretariat of the host country/territory has the discretion to modify its eligibility requirements and the selection of participants among applicants.